Waldorf Education is life changing and world changing,

 Delivering a Waldorf education is resource-intensive but we want to promote a culture that views tuition as a two-way conversation rather than simply an exchange of dollars and cents.
 We understand that each family’s financial circumstances are unique have implemented the Variable Tuition model so that finances will not be an obstacle to your child receiving a Waldorf education.

 If your financial situation makes it difficult to pay the published tuition amount we encourage you to apply for a Variable Tuition.
 Families in the Newtown, Bethel, Danbury, and surrounding communities wishing to explore Variable Tuition simply apply online.

-HVWS recognizes that life circumstances occasionally require withdrawal from school possibly making it a financial hardship to honor the Tuition Agreement you signed.
+HVWS recognizes that life circumstances occasionally require withdrawal from school, possibly making it a financial hardship to honor the Tuition Agreement you signed.
 For this reason, Tuition Insurance is now mandatory for all families.
 Tuition Insurance equals 2.70% of net tuition (tuition after the non-refundable deposit and any discounts and/or variable tuition calculations).